-- 3. The hold-down straps should be tight enough so batteries do not move while the vehicle is in motion, but not so tight as to crack or buckle the battery case.
-Tighten hold-down retaining nuts to 40 in·lb (4.5 N·m).
+- 3. The hold-down straps should be tight enough so that the batteries do not move while the vehicle is in motion, but not so tight as to crack or buckle the battery case.
+For Villager 4 vehicles with 12-volt batteries, tighten the battery hold-downs to 72 in·lb (6.2 N·m).
+For Villager 4 vehicles with 8-volt batteries, tighten retaining nuts on the two inner hold-downs to 115 in·lb (13 N·m), and tighten the retaining nuts on the two outer hold-downs to 55 in·lb (6.2 N·m).
+For Villager 6 and 8 and TransPorter vehicles, tighten hold-down retaining nuts to 55 in·lb (6.2 N·m).
 The terminal connections should be clean and tight, and any worn insulation or frayed wires should be replaced.
 Tighten battery terminals to proper torque.
-See Connecting the Batteries Electric Vehicles on page 21. - 4.
+See Connecting the Batteries Electric Vehicles on page 24. - 4.
 After use, the batteries should be placed on charge.
 The batteries should never be left discharged any longer than absolutely necessary (do not leave batteries discharged overnight).